hazelgrove/agda-popl17/README.md

   a full version of both Figure 1 and Figure 2 from the paper text.

 - [judgemental-erase.agda](judgemental-erase.agda) defines the function
-  form of cursor erasure given in the paper and proves it isomorpic to the judgemental form given in [core.agda](core.agda).
+  form of cursor erasure given in the paper and proves it isomorphic to the judgemental form given in [core.agda](core.agda).
 It also defines lemmas to move between them.
 Since we prove them to be isomorphic, we use both forms throughout, choosing whichever one is more convenient in a given situation.

 - [judgemental-inconsistency.agda](judgemental-inconsistency.agda) defines
-  a jugemental form of type inconsistency and proves it isomorphic to the functional form given in [core.agda](core.agda).
+  a judgemental form of type inconsistency and proves it isomorphic to the functional form given in [core.agda](core.agda).

 - [keys.md](keys.md) is a list of emacs agda-mode key chords to enter the